7 Wiki-Based Documentation Myths Busted

-For many companies – including Nintendo, BMW, Moody's, Lufthansa, and Red Bull just to name a few – Atlassian Confluence is the platform of choice for documentation.
+For many companies – including Nintendo, BMW, Moody's and Lufthansa just to name a few – Atlassian Confluence is the platform of choice for documentation.
 Yet while this wiki-based approach to technical content is gaining popularity by leaps and bounds, there are still plenty of misconceptions floating around on the web about tech doc wikis.

 One example we've run across recently is this ebook by the maker of a content platform that competes with wiki-based solutions.
 The article provides an overview of seven perceived deal-breakers when considering a wiki for documentation.